open-make/openmakewebsite/content/blog/2023-02-07-interview-plastic-scanner/index.en.md

 > How did you coordinate the work between the members of the project?

-{{< expand "Show answer">}}
-Me and Joga, most of the time, we have a Monday morning meeting where we go through the week.
+{{< expand "Show answer">}} Me and Joga, most of the time, we have a Monday morning meeting where we go through the week.
 We make a plan and based on that we assigned tasks.
 We have a place where we put all the tasks, assign a person to it, assign in which area it is, the estimated hours and the actual hours.
-For me personally, since I work at the TU Delft, I don't pay myself for the project.
+For me personally, since I work at the TU Delft, I don’t pay myself for the project.
 Joga gets paid by the hours that he actually spent on the different tasks.
-For him, it's more important to keep track of these hours.{{< /expand >}}
+For him, it’s more important to keep track of these hours.{{< /expand >}}

 {{< card2 "Personal gain">}}
 People like to get a purpose and a specific project that they can work on.